How a Variable Displacement AC Compressor Works

 A Variable displacement compressor spins all the time

-To prevent AC drive belt disengagement in the event of a compressor seize, the compressor pulley contains a built-in torque limiter slip clutch.
-In the event the compressor seizes, the torque limiter slip clutch will shear off the engagement points, allowing the compressor pulley to continue to spin while no longer applying rotational force to the compressor input shaft.
+To prevent AC drive belt disengagement in the event of a compressor seizure, the compressor pulley includes a built-in torque-limiter slip clutch.
+In the event the compressor seizes, the torque limiter slip clutch will shear the engagement points, allowing the compressor pulley to continue spinning while no longer applying rotational force to the compressor input shaft.

 What goes wrong with a variable displacement AC compressor?